The parent page

 Here are some things to keep in mind before you drop your child off at Camp.

-As a Day Camp operating during Phase One of reopening Oregon, we are required to operate similarly to child care facilities including daily check-in and check-out procedures.
+As a Day Camp operating during the pandemic, we are required to operate similarly to child care facilities including daily check-in and check-out procedures.
 This means that during these times of the day we will be wearing personal protective equipment (masks & safety goggles) and performing basic health screenings including a temperature check with a no-touch forehead thermometer.
-We also ask that campers wear a mask during these transition times.
-Once a camper has cleared the screening and been checked in, they will go directly to their group of 10 with their counselors and at that time they may remove their masks until the end of the day when they are being picked up.
+We require that campers wear a mask during these transition times (drop-off and pick-up) as well as anytime they are unable to socially distance from other campers.

 Check-in for the first day of Camp starts at 8:30AM.
 When you arrive at Tilikum, you will see staff members directing cars through our check-in and daily health screening process.
 This protocol is required in order for Tilikum to be able to run programs this summer.
 Please plan for the check-in process to take a little bit longer this year!
 Thank you in advance for your patience and cooperation.
 Our summer staff are working very hard to make sure everything runs smoothly and that every camper is safe at camp!
 Together, we can ensure that our summer camp programs are successful, fun, and safe for everyone.
 Here is what to expect:

 - As you come up the driveway and pass the office, a staff member will connect with you, ask which camper(s) you have with you, and direct you to a check-in/screening station.
 If for any reason there is unresolved medical or registration information, or if you have medication to give to the health manager for the day, you will be directed to a spot where a full-time staff member will check in with you.